system76/docs/_articles/fix-raw-image-previews.md

 ## Clearing previous thumbnails

-Though sometimes unnessesary its always a good idea to start fresh with the thumbnail creation.
+Though sometimes unnessesary, it's always a good idea to start fresh with the thumbnail creation.
 To do this we will delete the thumbnailer cache shown below.

 ```
 rm -r ~/.cache/thumbnails/*